keyur32/PythonIntroForMVPs/README.md

-# PythonIntroForMVPs
+# Python Intro For MVPs

-Hi folks, welcome to this repro for resources on MVPs to learn about Python and Notebooks
+Hi folks, welcome to this repro for resources on MVPs to learn and explore Python and Notebooks.
+Here you'll find a simple notebook to help you get started and additional examples.

 # Setup